ankurk91/vue-bootstrap-datetimepicker/README.md

 ## Demo on [JSFiddle](https://jsfiddle.net/ankurk91/01407frf/)

 ## Versions
-:point_right: If you are looking for the documentation of older version then switch to respective version branch.
+:point_right: If you are looking for the documentation of an older version then switch to respective version branch.

 | Version  | Underlying Library                                                                                   | Bootstrap CSS version   | API Docs (same for both)        |
 | :---     |  :---:                                                                                               | :---:                   | :---             |